robetalamin/Smart-Contracts/README.md

 # SmartContracts
 Solidity Smart Contracts

-I create Smart Contracts in Solidity
+I create Smart Contracts in Solidity for demo only.
+All Smart Contracts in this repo are not production ready.
-Please feel free to download and use all code as your own.
+You may use it on your own risk.